-Here you can see the late-1880s railroad depot that housed Jimmy Carter's 1976 presidential campaign headquarters.
+Three different historic sites highlight the life and work of the 39th President of the United States, Jimmy Carter.
+You can visit the late-1880s railroad depot that once housed his 1976 presidential campaign headquarters.
 Vintage phones play recordings of Carter discussing his grassroots run for the White House.
 A couple of miles outside town on the Old Plains Highway is the 360-acre Jimmy Carter Boyhood Farm, where the Carter family grew cotton, peanuts,

 and corn; it has been restored to its original appearance before electricity was introduced.
 Period furniture fills the house, and the battery-powered radio plays Carter's reminiscences of growing up on a Depression-era farm.
-Plains High School, in which the Carters were educated, is now a museum and the headquarters of the historic site.
+Plains High School, where the Carters attended school, is now a museum and the headquarters of the historic site.
 Start your visit here with a short orientation film, and pick up a self-guided tour book that explains the sites.